 Detail Loss: Shadows, Highlights, and Fine Textures

-laser-based printers struggle with very fine details.
+Laser-based printers struggle with very fine details.
 Dark shadows may look blocked, and bright areas may lose softness.
 Hair, skin texture, and smooth skies often lose detail when printed.

 Paper choice also matters.
 Thin printer paper absorbs less toner evenly.
-Using heavier paper with the right gsm rating improves results.
+Using heavier paper with the right GSM rating improves results.
 However, inkjet paper should never be used in a laser printer because it can melt under heat.

 For the best results, always use the correct paper made for laser photo printing.
 This protects the printer and improves clarity, but some detail loss may still happen.